FI can not hide it. And I’m not ashamed. I love pallets.

 - For Christmas, my husband gave me a nail gun (woohoo!).
 On my first projects in the porch and kitchen, I didn’t have the nail gun and so wish I had!
 I used screws to screw everything together and the softer the wood, the more likely the screw would sink deep into the wood very easily and sometimes too far, too easily.
 I mostly used softwood and have noticed that they shrink as they dry more than the hardwood does (see below).

 - Pallet wood has spent its entire life outside.
 This means that pallets should be:

-- Brought in and dried out by the wood stove (or something like that) if you plan on using the boards in an inside project.
+- Brought in and dried out by the woodstove (or something like that) if you plan on using the boards in an inside project.
 The pallet wood will “shrink” as it dries.
-If they aren’t dry when you nail or screw them in place, cracks already between each boards will quite possibly become larger.
+If they aren’t dry when you nail or screw them in place, cracks already between each board will quite possibly become larger.

 - Did you know?
 If you install a new door in your home, you should keep it closed most of the time because the wood shrinks and possibly will warp if left open.
 Keeping it closed until it dries ensures that it will remain a great fit for the frame of the door.
 The same is true for pallet wood.

 - Most likely you will get continual resistance from your husband with your continual string of pallet ideas.
 This will mean…

 - It will be hard to hoard pallets because he just doesn’t understand the importance of a LARGE pile of pallets.

 - His eyes will glaze over when you tell him, in excitement, your next plans, and a fight might ensue as he challenges you to finish the last project.
 (Where is that eye-rolling emoji when I need it?) 😉